awilli1186/wee-website/content/script/assets/root.md

 ---
 name: Root
-heading: Get currently bound resource root or set root with specified value
+heading: Get currently bound asset root or set root with specified value
 ---

----table---
+---variables---

 | Variable | Type   | Default | Description       | Required |
 | -------- | ------ | ------- | ----------------- | -------- |
 | val      | string | --      | Root request path |          |

----tableNotes---
+---note---

-You can override the root on individual requests.
-For instance, you may want to load all your static assets from a CDN but need to pull JSON or other files from the local server.
+<b>Note:</b> You can override the root on individual requests.
+For instance, you may want to load all your static assets from a CDN but pull JSON or other files from the local server.

 ---doc|label:Set---

-The value set here is prepended to every request unless it is overridden when loading.
+The value set here is prepended to every request if not specifically overridden.

 ```javascript
 Wee.assets.root('https://cdn.domain.com');